Fruit Trees For Sale at Butternut Farm

 Saturn: White flesh and donut shaped.
 Known as the flying saucer peach.
 Pleasantly sweet fruit that ripens around August 15th.

-Silver Gem: A white flesh Nectarine that ripens around August 5th.
-Very nice flavor
+Jade: A white flesh Nectarine that ripens around August 10th.
+Very nice flavor, this is a fun fruit.

 Fantasia: A mid September ripening nectarine that is one the season's most asked for fruit here at Butternut.
 Excellent quality.